• Skip to primary navigation

 app on phone

 Working in an asynchronous online environment with a supportive community of peers and “warm demander” (Kleinfeld, 1974) facilitators, participants complete six 1-week modules.
 Their professional learning is guided with high-touch facilitator interactions (group announcements and reminders, as well as individual check-ins, nudges, and feedback).
 In the modules, they learn about social psychological factors (stereotype threat, belongingness uncertainty, imposterism) that interfere with a person’s ability to perform to their full potential, and how validation, trust, and care mitigate these threats and cultivate an anti-racist learning environment.
-Throughout the Academy, participants use humanizing tools (Adobe Creative Cloud Express, Screencast-O-Matic, Flipgrid, Google Sites, and Canva) to develop eight humanized online teaching elements in one of their existing online courses.
-The final project is a humanized showcase that includes reflections and videos of the eight elements.
+Throughout the Academy, participants use humanizing tools (Adobe Express, ScreenPal, Flip, Google Sites, Canva, and YouTube or another video hosting service) to develop eight humanized online teaching elements in one of their existing online courses.
+To complete the Academy successfully and earn a digital badge, participants submit an openly shared humanizing showcase that includes reflections and video “tours” of their eight elements implemented within their online course.

 Inside the Academy